Jamshid al-Kashi: Law of cosines

+After applying the Pythagorean trigonometric identity $\cos^2\gamma + \sin^2\gamma = 1,$ this is algebraically equivalent to the modern law of cosines:

+In France, the law of cosines is sometimes referred to as the théorème d'Al-Kashi.

 Decimal fractions

 In discussing decimal fractions, Struik states that (p.
 7):

 "The introduction of decimal fractions as a common computational practice can be dated back to the Flemish pamphlet De Thiende, published at Leyden in 1585, together with a French translation, La Disme, by the Flemish mathematician Simon Stevin (1548-1620), then settled in the Northern Netherlands.
 It is true that decimal fractions were used by the Chinese many centuries before Stevin and that the Persian astronomer Al-Kāshī used both decimal and sexagesimal fractions with great ease in his Key to arithmetic (Samarkand, early fifteenth century)."

 Khayyam's triangle

 In considering Pascal's triangle, known in Persia as "Khayyam's triangle" (named after Omar Khayyám), Struik notes that (p.
 21):

 "The Pascal triangle appears for the first time (so far as we know at present) in a book of 1261 written by Yang Hui, one of the mathematicians of the Song dynasty in China.
 The properties of binomial coefficients were discussed by the Persian mathematician Jamshid Al-Kāshī in his Key to arithmetic of c.
 1425.
 Both in China and Persia the knowledge of these properties may be much older.
 This knowledge was shared by some of the Renaissance mathematicians, and we see Pascal's triangle on the title page of Peter Apian's German arithmetic of 1527.
 After this, we find the triangle and the properties of binomial coefficients in several other authors."